Abram J. Buckles: Judge Buckles

 After his discharge, Buckles became a teacher while he read the law.
 He was admitted to the Indiana bar, but then moved his family to Dixon, California in 1875.
 There, he began his legal career.
 In 1879, he was elected District Attorney of Solano County, a position he retained until 1884, when he became Judge of the Superior Court of Solano County.
 Governor George Pardee named Buckles to the newly created Court of Appeal, Third Appellate District, in April 1905.
-Buckles was denied nomination for election to the appellate court in 1906, and left office upon the expiration of his term in 1907.
+Buckles lost the partisan nomination for election to the appellate court in 1906, and left office upon the expiration of his term in 1907.
 He returned to practice in Fairfield, and in 1908 returned to the bench of the Superior Court of Solano County, where he served for the remainder of his life.

 Buckles was actively involved in civic and fraternal organizations.
 He was elected commander of the Grand Army of the Republic, Department of California and served as Past Grand Chancellor of the Knights of Pythias in California.